htdebeer/symbol2unicode/index.md

     Enter a string of ascii symbols after the prompt (? ) and press ENTER to convert it to unicode.
 Press CONTROL+C to quit.

-Hereafter you can enter [ASCII](https://en.wikipedia.org/wiki/ASCII) representations of the symbols you want to convert after the `?` prompt.
-Press `ENTER` to convert your input to unicode.
+Hereafter you can enter ASCII representations of the symbols you want to convert after the `?` prompt.
+Press `ENTER` to convert your input to Unicode.
 To quit interactive mode and the program, press `CONTROL+C`.

 Finally, it is possible to use the `symbol2unicode` program with pipes.
 For
 example: